power bi cross selling matrix for retail

 This would render 7/1/19 in your date field as July2019.

-More information on the Format function and syntax can be found on the Microsoft Office Support site.
+More information on the Format function and syntax can be found on the Microsoft Office Support site if you are looking to output the text differently.

 If I helped you, please consider leaving a tip via PayPal to support the blog!
 Thanks!!